JaimeSilver/hedera-libSubmarine/README.md

 -----------
 # Workflow:
 - Alice generates keys offline, including her option, payment and secret phrase.
 No that the Secret Phrase can be provided (using randomizer or provided by the user).
 Both options are included in the code.
-- Alice sends the transaction with the keys and sends to Hedera EVM (Online).
+- Alice sends the transaction with the keys and sends to Hedera EVM (On-chain).
   NOTE: Memo field may be used to broadcast the secret phrase or passed to the intended receipient off-line.
 No one but the intended receipient can reveal the transaction, and cannot occur before predefined time.